-As with any port, there are daily hazards here that workers have to face.
 As one of the largest and busiest ports in the country and the world, Port of Los Angeles workers face more risks than most port employees.
-If you work here, know that you have a right to compensation if you get injured on the job.
-Don’t let your employer deny you that compensation.
-If you get hurt, fight for it with the help of an experienced Los Angeles maritime lawyer.
+If you work here, know you have a right to compensation if you get injured.
+If you do get hurt, rely on the help of an experienced Los Angeles maritime lawyer for the best results.

 Get Matched with a Leading Maritime Attorney in Your Area